Aquifer susceptibility: Causes

-The susceptibility of the aquifer also depends on if the aquifer has large or small pores.
-A rock that has low conductivity level is known as an aquitard.
+The susceptibility of the aquifer also depends on whether the aquifer has large or small pores.
+A rock that has a low conductivity level is known as an aquitard.
 This can constrict the amount of water that is available to use.

 Effects on groundwater

-Groundwater has become very important source of drinking water for over half of the United States.
+Groundwater has become a very important source of drinking water for over half of the United States.
 It is especially important in rural areas, where all of the drinking water comes from the ground.

 Here are some statistics on ground water dependability proved by the groundwater Project Education Policy: